 Phosphorus: Phosphorus is a mineral found in many foods, such as milk, cheese, dried beans, peas, colas, nuts, and peanut butter.
 Phosphate is the most common form of phosphorus.
 In the body, phosphate is the most abundant intracellular negative ion.
 It is critical for energy storage and metabolism, for the utilization of many B-complex vitamins, to buffer body fluids, for kidney excretion of hydrogen ions, for proper muscle and nerve function, and for maintaining calcium balance.
 Phosphorus is vital to the formation of bones and teeth, and healthy bones and soft tissues require calcium and phosphorus to grow and develop throughout life.
 Patients with serious burns may lose phosphate, and replacement may be necessary.

 Propolis: Propolis is a natural resin created by bees, used in the construction of hives.
-Propolis is produced from the buds of conifer and poplar tress, in combination with beeswax and other bee secretions.
-Preliminary research reports that propolis may have a beneficial effect on the healing of partial thickness burn wounds.
+Propolis is produced from the buds of conifer and poplar trees, in combination with beeswax and other bee secretions.
+Preliminary research reports that propolis may have a beneficial effect on the healing of partial thickness wounds from burns.

 Sea buckthorn: Sea buckthorn (Hippophae rhamnoides) is found throughout Europe and Asia, particularly eastern Europe and central Asia.
 Sea buckthorn oil is a traditional Chinese medicine (TCM) preparation derived from the fruits of sea buckthorn.
-In one clinical trial, topical (on the skin) application of sea buckthorn oil reduced pain, swelling, and exudation and increased epithelial cell growth and wound healing.
+In one clinical trial, application of Hippophae rhamnoides oil seemed to help with skin burns.
 Additional, higher quality studies are needed to confirm these results.

 Selenium: Selenium is a trace mineral found in soil, water, and some foods.
 It is an essential element in several metabolic pathways.
-Early study results suggest that supplementation with selenium and other trace elements (copper, zinc) may increase the rate of burn wound healing.
+Early study results suggest that supplementation with selenium and other trace elements (copper, zinc) may increase the rate of wound healing for burns.
 Additional research is necessary.

 Thymus extract: Thymus extracts for nutritional supplements are usually derived from young calves (bovine).
 Thymus extract is commonly used in conditions where immune function is decreased.
 Thymus extract may be useful for reducing infections, septicemia, and mortality.
 However, the evidence is mixed.
-More clinical trials are required.
+More clinical trials are required regarding the use of thymus extract for burns.

 More than two million Americans suffer from burn injuries each year, and about 70,000 of them require admission to the hospital.
 Burns are one of the leading causes of accidental injuries in childhood, and the greatest tragedy is that many of these could be prevented.